 The AWWB may accept ownership and maintenance of all public water mains, services, and related appurtenances installed for a development up to any metered connection or approved backflow prevention assembly inside the ROW or at the edge of an easement that is directly connected to the AWWB distribution system and that was designed, installed and tested in accordance with the applicable standards detailed in this Manual.
-The AWWB maintains all meters and backflow prevention assemblies for domestic and irrigation connections to the AWWB distribution system.
-The AWWB does not maintain backflow prevention assemblies installed for isolated fire protection systems, but will regularly inspect these assemblies for proper maintenance and operation by the owner.
+The AWWB maintains all meters and backflow prevention assemblies for domestic and irrigation connections services connected to the AWWB distribution system up to and including the associated meter.
+The AWWB does not maintain backflow prevention assemblies for proper maintenance and operation by the owner.
+It is the customer's responsibility to maintain the service beyond the AWWB's meter.
+The customer is also responsible for any maintenance associated with an unmetered fire protection system connected to the AWWB's system beginning at the AWWB's isolation valve.
+The customer's responsibility includes any backflow prevention assembly installed on a service connection, which shall be maintained, tested, and inspected in accordance with the AWWB's Backflow Prevention and Cross-Connection Control Policy.